 Students who have affiliate status are not funded by the MD-PhD Program prior to starting graduate school but are eligible to apply for second cycle funding for their remaining medical school years in the winter before they return to medical school.
-Funding is awarded on a competitive basis, and when awarded, funding is most commonly awarded for the final two years of medical school.
-Cycle II applicants who are eligible for NIH F30/F31 fellowships are required to submit such an application in order to be considered for cycle II funding.
-The fellowship proposal is usually submitted in the second or third year of graduate school.
-Students should contact the MD-PhD Program office in their first or second year of graduate school to plan for this process.
+There is no guarantee of funding, but the program makes every effort to provide full or partial support to qualified applicants during their M3 and M4 years.
+Cycle II applicants who are eligible for NIH F30/F31 fellowships are required to submit such grant applications in order to be considered for cycle II funding.
+The fellowship proposal is usually submitted in the first or second year of graduate school.

 MD-PhD Curriculum Overview